Tudat/tudat/developerGuide/howToWriteTheWiki/howToWriteTheWiki.rst

 - Medium priority.

    - Update Qt project tree page to new layout occuring in latest Qt release.
-   - Extending setup new application tutorial.
-Tutorial should include step by step guide for copying/editing CMake files etc. and verify the template application with latest Tudat.
    - Tutorial for linking own code and making it visible inside Qt project tree.
    - Page explaining the CMake files.
    - Write "Updating Tudat" page.
 Inlcuding tutorial for switching branches etc.